DevOps and CI/CD's aim is to help software teams deliver products to users faster while maintaining quality.

 Choosing the right continuous integration or continuous development/delivery tool for your organization is an important step in implementing your CI/CD pipeline, so we’ve gathered the key considerations for you to bear in mind.

 The job of your CI/CD tool is to coordinate activities between a whole host of systems, including version control systems (e.g. Git, Mercurial or Perforce), build tools (e.g. Ant, Maven or Gradle), automated testing frameworks (e.g. NUnit or JUnit), package managers (e.g. NuGet), issue trackers (e.g. Jira, YouTrack or Github) and container platforms (e.g. Docker).

 When it comes to building your CI/CD pipeline, there is no one-size-fits-all approach, so it’s essential to have the option to integrate with different tools, whether that’s via built-in support, third party plugins, or APIs that allow you to extend the functionality to suit your needs.
 Having this flexibility makes it easier to extend your CI/CD platform to other teams within your organization in the future.

-Any tool you choose needs to support the programming languages, platforms and frameworks you’re currently using, and leave room for you to adopt new ones in the future.
+Any continuous integration solutions you choose need to support the programming languages, platforms and frameworks you’re currently using, and leave room for you to adopt new ones in the future.
 A tool that is actively developed and supported is more likely to be updated with support for new trends.